iSECPartners/Introspy-Android/README.md

 If due to the error the phone does not boot anymore, you can still connect to it via adb and simply remove the extension to fix it with:

         adb shell su -c rm /data/app/com.introspy.core*

+If you still have issues, it may be due to Cydia Substrate itself, which may not be compatible with your device?
+To uninstall it you can do the following (from Cydia Substrate's website): Hold down the volume-up button on your device you can disable Substrate while it is attempting to load modifications (such as while it is turning on and starting); this will give you an opportunity to use Google Play to uninstall things that might be broken.

 Reporting
 -----------------